 Standard time fixed 25 hrs

 Time taken 16 hours

-Hourly rate Rs 2 per hour
+Hourly rate ₹ 2 per hour

-Calculate total earning by Halsey Plan.

-Q3 With the help of the following information you are required to ascertain the wages paid to worker Somu and Balu Taylors differential piece rate system:
+Q 3.
+With the help of the following information you are required to ascertain the wages paid to worker Somu and Balu using Taylors differential piece rate system:

 Standard time allowed 40 units per hour

-Simple time wages Rs 4 per hour
+Simple time wages ₹ 4 per hour

 Differential rates to be applied :

 75% of piece rate when below standard.

 125% of piece rate when above the standard.

-The workers have produced in a day 8 hours as follows:
+The production of workers in a 8 hours day is as follows:

-Somu 240 units and Balu 400 units.
+Somu-240 units and Balu-400 units.

-Q4 A worker, whose daily work wages is Rs.
-2.50 an hour, received production bonus under the Rowan Plan.
-He carried out the following works in a 48 hours week.
+Q 4.
+A worker, whose daily work wages is ₹ 2.50 an hour, received production bonus under the Rowan Plan.
+He carried out the following jobs in a 48 hours week.

 Job 1 1,500 items at 4 hours per 1000

 Job 2 1,800 items at 3 hours per 1000

 Job 3 9,000 items at 6 hours per 1000

-Job 4 1,500 items for which no "Standard Time" was fixed and it was arranged that the

-worker would be paid a bonus of 25%.
+Job 4 1,500 items for which no "Standard Time" was fixed and it was announced that the worker would be paid a bonus of 25%.
 Actual time taken on the job was 4 hours

 Job 5 2,000 items at 8 hours per 1,000 each items was estimated to be half finished

 Job No. 2 was carried out on a machine running at 90% efficient and an extra allowance of 1/9th of actual time was given to compensate the worker.4 hours were lost due to power cut.
-Calculate the earning of the worker, clearly stating your assumptions for the treatment given by you for the hours last due to power cut.
+Calculate the earning of the worker, clearly stating your assumptions for the treatment given by you for the hours lost due to power cut.

-(Ans: Total Wages: Rs.
-158.73)
+(Ans: Total Wages: ₹158.73)

-Q5 Following information has been given for calculating the wages of the workers under various plans:
+Q 5.
+Following information has been given for calculating the wages of the workers under various plans:

-Hourly wage rate Rs.
-7.50
+Hourly wage rate ₹ 7.50

-Piece rate per unit Rs.
-3.00
+Piece rate per unit ₹ 3.00

 Normal time taken per piece 20 minutes

 Normal output per week 120 pieces

 Actual output for the week 150 pieces

-Differential piece rate 80% of piece rate

-output below normal

-and 120% of piece

-rate when output
+Differential piece rate 80% of piece rate when output below normal and 120% of piece rate when output above normal.

-above normal.

 Weekly working hours 48

-Calculate the wages of a worker under below mentioned plans:
+Calculate the wages of a worker under plans mentioned below:

-- (a) Straight Piece Rate
+- a.
+Straight Piece Rate

-- (b) Differential Piece Rate
+- b.
+Differential Piece Rate

-- (c) Halsey Premium Scheme (50% sharing)
+- c.
+Halsey Premium Scheme (50% sharing)

-- (d) Rowan Premium Scheme
+- d.
+Rowan Premium Scheme